CMPSC403-AlleghenyCollege-Fall2021/community_notes/README.md

 |**wget** | downloads a file using the computer's IP Address and the name of the file / Retrieve online resources via HTTP.|
 |**pipe operators (> and >>)** | used for piping output to another command. |

+## Charades Activity
+Proxy - A middleman server that forwards traffic from the user to the destination and vice versa, hiding the user's IP from the destination.